camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 You can use expressions for the name in the message event definition (except for the message start event).
 The name is then resolved as soon as a process reaches the scope of the message.
 For example when the process instances reaches a Message Intermediate Catching Event, then the expression within the name is resolved.

-By using expressions within the message name you can influence the message name dynamically based on process variables.
-An example could look like follows:
+By using expressions within the message name, you can influence the message name dynamically based on process variables.
+An example could look as follows:

 ```xml
 <message id="newInvoice" name="newInvoiceMessage-${execution.businessKey}" />
 ```

 **Note:** It is not allowed to use expressions in the message name of a start event of the process definition.
-So using an expression in the message defintion and then referencing this defintion in a message start event of the process entry point will cause an error.
+So using an expression in the message definition and then referencing this definition in a message start event of the process entry point will cause an error.
 However, it is allowed to use expressions in the message start event of a subprocess.
-Therefore using an expression in the message defintion and then referencing this definition in the message start event within a subprocess, will work just fine.
+Therefore, using an expression in the message definition and then referencing this definition in the message start event within a subprocess will work just fine.

 ## Camunda Extensions